finos/legend/docs/tutorials/studio-binding.md

 3. Create a service chaining deserialization and M2M transform:
     - Query data: ``String[1]|TargetPerson.all()->graphFetch(#{TargetPerson{fullName}}#)->from(M2MMapping, Person->getRuntimeWithModelQueryConnection(PersonBinding, $data))->serialize(#{TargetPerson{fullName}}#);``
         - This query accepts input as parameter named data.
 This input is deserialized into Person instances and wrapped into a runtime by this part of the query ``Person->getRuntimeWithModelQueryConnection(PersonBinding, $data)``.
-Once deserialization is achieved, the query uses from to perform a M2M transform.
+Once deserialization is achieved and generated instances are wrapped into runtime, the query executes **from** expression to perform a M2M transform.

 4. Define tests for your service.
 You do not need to provide connection test data because connection is generated implicitly using input.
 Your test data goes as a parameter in the test setup tab, because your query accepts data as a parameter.